MicrosoftDocs/dynamics-365-intelligent-order-management/topics/fulfillment-returns-optimization.md

 ## Configurate Intelligent Order Management mappings

-It's important to maintain the **Intelligent Order Management mappings** as a pre-requisite for the fulfillment and returns optimization engine to work correctly.
+It's important to maintain the **Intelligent Order Management mappings** as a prerequisite for the fulfillment and returns optimization engine to work correctly.
 For more information, see [Set up inventory visibility provider](set-up-inventory-visibility-provider.md).

 > [!Note]
 > Calculated measure mappings need to be set up if fulfillment happens through Microsoft Dynamics 365 finance and operations apps.